NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 If no registry is used, the location should preferably be written in the following format: country; region/county; municipality; place; street.

 Coordinates may be provided using latitude and longitude.
 The format should be as follows:
 `latitude`=61.85401 `longitude`=9.80856.

 Examples of `type` might include place of publication, recording location, setting, place of printing, place of birth, etc.
-The use of the type attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.
+The use of the `type` attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.

-Language code should be specified for the type.
-[ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 Explanation of *authority* information:
 - `source`: The name of the authority file from which the value is taken, provided as a plain text string.